harrisonvanderbyl/surface-pro-12-inch-linux/readme.md

 Current status:

-### Warning: may have issues with charging, can brick machine if overcharged or using a cheap usb charger (not sure exactly what happened)
+### Warning: may have issues with charging.
+During the development of this I bricked 2 laptops.
+For now I am charging purely with a phone charger and mostly charging when machine is off due to caution.
+May be resolved already.

 |**Hardware** |**SP12**|
 |:---------------:|:----:|